Madaniya Member Organisations

 International Humanitrian Relief

-International Humanitarian Relief was founded by Syrian expatriate businessmen and doctors to assist vulnerable groups like orphans and widows.
-Over time, their mission expanded to support refugees and host communities, with offices in Lebanon, Turkey, Erbil, and the U.S. They focus on housing, water sanitation, health, education, and winter response projects. -
+Founded by Syrian expatriate businessmen & doctors to assist vulnerable groups like orphans & widows.
+Their mission expanded to support refugees and host communities, with offices in Lebanon, Turkey, Erbil, and U.S. They focus on housing, water sanitation, response, health, education projects.

 Judy Organization for Relief and Development (JORD)

-They focus on humanitarian relief, education, livelihood, child protection, and supporting missing Syrians, while also enhancing community development through educational services and awareness programs. -
+JORD is a national, non-profit organization founded in 2012, focus on humanitarian relief, education, livelihood, child protection, and supporting missing Syrians, while also enhancing community development through educational services & awareness programs.

 Jusoor Studies Center

-Jusoor was established in 2016 to provide credible, systematic research on Syria, filling the gap in reliable information amidst the ongoing conflict.
-The organization produces objective, detailed research for policymakers and facilitates communication between local communities and decision-makers to promote better policy and outcomes. -
+Established in 2016 to provide credible, systematic research on Syria, filling the gap in reliable information amidst the ongoing conflict.
+The organization produces objective, detailed research for policymakers and facilitates communication between local communities & decision-makers..

 Justice for Life